The 80/20 Approach With High-Frequency Words and Phrases

 Time is valuable.
 And if you’re trying to learn a new language so you can speak fluently, then you need to get the most out of your efforts.
 But there’s a trick to reaching fluency fast.
-By applying the Pareto Principle to your language learning lessons, you’ll be speaking like a local in no time.
+By applying the Pareto Principle, or otherwise known as the 80/20 rule to your language learning lessons, you’ll be speaking like a local in no time.

 Turns out there’s a scientific formula for productivity.
 We call it the Pareto Principle or the 80/20 rule.
 In short, 80% of the results you get come from 20% of your efforts.
 To maximize your productivity, you need to focus on the 20% that’s going to get you the greatest results.